YuvalSabag/DL_Workshop1/README.md

 ## **Deep Learning Workshop 1: Neural Network Implementation**

-This project is part of a practical deep learning workshop, focusing on the design, training, and evaluation of neural networks for
-**multi-class image classification**.
+This project is part of a practical deep learning workshop, focusing on the design, training, and evaluation of neural networks for  **multi-class image classification**.
 The primary goal is to develop a strong understanding of core neural network operations,
 including **forward propagation**, **backpropagation**, and **optimization**, while applying these techniques to real-world datasets.

-The task focuses on classifying bird species into one of **525 categories** using the **BIRDS 525 SPECIES** dataset.
-This project offers hands-on experience with essential deep learning workflows, such as **data preprocessing**, **model architecture design**,
-**K-Fold cross-validation**, and **performance optimization**.
+The task focuses on classifying bird species into one of **525 categories** using the **BIRDS 525 SPECIES** dataset.This project offers hands-on experience with essential deep learning workflows, such as **data preprocessing**, **model architecture design**, **K-Fold cross-validation**, and **performance optimization**.

 &nbsp;